-Fully funded PhD project for international students
+Fully funded 4-year PhD studentship open for applications now!

 We strongly believe in the power of collaboration.
 From our experience, the best science emerges from multiple minds with complimentary experience and skills combining forces towards a common goal.
 Plus, working together is far more fun than trying to outcompete each other!
 We currently maintain collaborations with scientists as close as just one floor down in our building, to as far as the tropical kingdom of Brunei or the West coast of Canada.
 If you are interested in collaborating with us, please do not hesitate to get in touch and discuss your ideas!